gregnz/stocks/NTNX.md

 >The next phase, as presented at our March Investor Day, would be to sell more subscriptions... - Investor Relations

+Deferred revenue is ... pretty substantial, although they also have deferred commissions payable, which takes a little of the shine off (for example, in the

 ### Margins